mightytyphoon/ng-desktop/README.md

 # Angular 7 Desktop QuickStart with nw (node webkit)

-    `npm i` to install
+    `npm i` to install (long install)
-    `npm run dev:build` to build the app in dist folder and watch changes `npm run dev:serve` to serve the build on disk in dist folder `npm run dev:start` to start the app with nw and reload if there are changes
+    `npm run dev:build` to build the app in dist folder and watch changes `npm run dev:serve` to serve the build on disk in dist folder `npm run dev:start` to start the app with nw and reload if there are changes (wait for build + server launch before starting nw)

 # Steps
     1. create angular app